 Beyond Mount St Helens itself a mountain stood proudly out of the largely flat landscape.
 The mountain in view was the snow capped Mount Rainier (14,410 ft), the highest mountain in Washington State.
 The isolation of these volcanos is probably my most vivid memory of the landscapes of the area (along with endless trees!).
 Behind me Mount Hood in Oregon stood equally proud.
-At this time of the year the snow added to these high summits but whatever time of the year the views would be very impressive.
+At this time of the year the snow added to the drama of the high summits.
+However, any time of the year would yield dramatic views.

 I did descend quickly and my round trip took 6 hours.
 An experience never to be forgotten.

 For a full list of all my ‘Best of…’ blogs please follow this link

 Your email address will not be published.
 Required fields are marked *